-Abigail Burrows is an internationally renowned flautist and educator.
-As a soloist and chamber musician she has performed extensively throughout the UK, playing at concert venues including The Southbank, Wigmore Hall, The Anvil, Cadogan Hall, LSO St Luke's, Birmingham Symphony Hall, St Martin-in-the-Fields, St James's Piccadilly and Bridgewater Hall, as well as internationally throughout Europe, Africa, Australia and the U.S. Career highlights include playing the solo flute part of Bach's Brandenburg Concerto no.5 with The Philharmonia Orchestra (Switzerland tour, 2013), recitals and concertos in Russia (soloist with the Novgorod Philharmonic Orchestra, Philharmonic Hall), a Germany concert tour (guest solo artist with the New English Singers, performing Bach Sonatas in Hallé, Dresden, Berlin and Bach’s Thomas Kirche in Leipzig), and in 2009 she was a guest artist at a Jethro Tull concert at The Barbican, performing a solo slot and a duet with the legendary rock-flautist, Ian Anderson.
-In 2016-17, Abbie will be a Guest Artist at the Australian Flute Festival, Aflaup Festival (Portugal), La Côte Festival (Switzerland), Adams International Flute Festival (Netherlands) and Gran Canaria Flute Festival.
+As a soloist and chamber musician she has performed extensively throughout the UK, playing at concert venues including The Southbank, Wigmore Hall, LSO St Luke's, Cadogan Hall, The Anvil, Birmingham Symphony Hall, St Martin-in-the-Fields, and Bridgewater Hall, as well as internationally throughout Europe, Africa, Australia and America.
+Career highlights include playing the solo flute part of Bach's Brandenburg Concerto no.5 with The Philharmonia Orchestra (Switzerland tour), recitals and concerts in Russia (soloist with the Novgorod Philharmonic Orchestra), concert tour in Germany as a guest solo artist with the New English Singers (performing Bach Sonatas in Hallé, Dresden, Berlin and Bach’s Thomas Kirche in Leipzig), and an invitation to play at a Jethro Tull concert at The Barbican, performing a solo slot and a duet with the legendary rock-flautist, Ian Anderson.

-As a Concordia International Artist and Ambassador, Abbie performs in concerts throughout London and abroad and also runs a series of their outreach projects.
-In 2011 she travelled to Nairobi with Concordia for the Lord Mayor of London's official visit, giving concerts at the Braeburn Theatre, Muthaiga Country Club, and British High Commission.
+Abbie is a supporter of The Flutewise Trust, assisting on numerous events and courses, and is also a Concordia International Artist and Ambassador, performing in concerts and running many of their outreach projects.
+She travelled to Nairobi with Concordia for the Lord Mayor of London's official visit, giving concerts at the Braeburn Theatre, Muthaiga Country Club, and British High Commission, as well as running workshops in schools and orphanages.
 She has also played for the Royal Family at St James's Palace, Windsor Castle and Buckingham Palace, and to the Prime Minister and Mayor of London at Southwark Cathedral.

-Abbie currently plays a gold Brannen-Cooper Flute with a Haynes headjoint awarded by the Austin and Hope Pilkington Trust and lives in London with her husband and fellow flautist, Gareth McLearnon.
+Abbie is a Haynes Artist, playing on a custom-made gold flute, and is generously supported by the Austin and Hope Pilkington Trust.
+She lives in London with her husband and fellow flautist Gareth McLearnon.